 Our client had told me that he planned to file for primary custody of the kids eventually.
 That plan had to be put on the back burner as he now had to defend himself against an enforcement case.
 I negotiated a settlement to the case with the mother's attorney and kept our client out of a court case that he was likely to lose.
 However, because he could not do right under prior orders, he cost himself an opportunity to modify the order more to his liking.

 Parting words on the subject of parenting time division

 Above all else, remember that you are going through the difficulties of your family law case because you want what is best for your child.
 Do not frame decisions that you make as to whether or not they are suitable for you or good for your ex-spouse.
 Cases like these need to center around your children and what will be best for them now and in the future.

 We at the Law Office of Bryan Fagan appreciate your interest in this topic and thank you for spending time with us today.
 We post unique, original content like this every day, so please feel free to check for more blog posts each day.

 Questions about family law in Texas?
 Contact the Law Office of Bryan Fagan

 Our staff and attorneys take a great deal of pride in providing superior legal services to the people of southeast Texas.
-We practice in every county in southeast Texas and have achieved results for client on a wide range of family law subjects.
+We practice in every county in southeast Texas and have achieved clients' results on a wide range of family law subjects.
 We look forward to the opportunity to sit down with you to discuss how we can help you and your family as well.